 FCC seeks comment on closed captioning implementation for IP-delivered video

-The Federal Communications Commission (FCC) issued a Notice of Proposed Rulemaking (NPRM) on Sept.
-19 seeking comment on proposals aimed at providing the deaf and hard of hearing with closed captions on IP-delivered video programming if that content was shown on TV with captions.
+The Federal Communications Commission (FCC) issued a Notice of Proposed Rulemaking (NPRM) Sept.
+19 seeking comment on proposals aimed at providing the deaf and hard of hearing with closed captions on IP-delivered video programming, if that content was shown on TV with captions.

 The commission issued the NPRM to fulfill a requirement of the Twenty-First Century Communications and Video Accessibility Act of 2010 that directs the agency to revise its rules to mandate closed captions on certain IP-delivered programming.
 The NPRM also seeks comment on devices subject to the act.

 The commission has until Jan.
-12, 2012, to revise its regulations that will require the provision of closed captioning and any technical standards, protocols and procedures necessary for transmission of closed captions via IP so that devices have the ability to display the captions.
+12, 2012, to revise its regulations to require the provision of closed captioning and any technical standards, protocols and procedures necessary for transmission of closed captions via IP so that devices have the ability to display the captions.

 The NPRM asks for comments on changes to FCC rules that would obligate the owners of video programming to send caption files along with program files for IP-delivered video programs to distributors and providers.
 It also seeks comments on requiring both program distributors and providers to enable rendering or pass through of all required caption files to end users, as well as on requiring the quality of IP-delivered captions to be at least the same quality as captions for TV.